 - The Most Important Video You Will Ever See, a.k.a Arithmetic, Population, and Energy, using statistics drops several important aesops: natural resources can be consumed rapidly over a long period of time, population growth must be controlled to obtain true sustainability, and statistics can be manipulated by people with special interests into making you look a certain way.

 - Zoey Proasheck, for her usually family-friendly content, has a fair number of anvils to drop.
 Mental health can affect you even from a young age, thus it is important to talk about it and not sweep it under the rug.
 It is okay if you are LGBTQ.
 Most importantly, you are awesome and matter to the world.

 - Iris Chang's book The Rape of Nanking, exposing horrific atrocities committed by the Japanese Army in WWII.
-To say it's anvilicious is putting it lightly—it may be one of the most horribly biased and flawed books on history ever written.
-But it did happen, and her book has opened the floodgate.
+It's possible it did not happen the way it was described, and her description may or may not have been biased, but it did happen, and her book has opened the floodgate.